AmirhoseinJ/BioSignals-kntu/README.md

 # BioSignals-kntu
-Portions of source codes used in project
+Portions of source codes used in project.